They are expensive. They are dangerous. They are unsightly.

 “TramWave (has) already been tested and (is) ready to be installed in any city that (needs) an innovative, carbon-free, and efficient mass transit system,” Siciliano says.
 “TramWave is a product ready to improve urban transit.”

 Alstom Transportation Aesthetic Power Supply (APS) System

 Like Ansaldo STS’s TramWave, Alstom’s APS system employs an in-ground power source.
 Power units are buried beneath the track at regular intervals.
 An electrical conduit is laid between the rails just like the TramWave.
-The conduit is comprised of 8-meter-long segments with 3-meter insulating joints.
+The conduit is comprised of eight-meter-long segments with three-meter insulating joints.
 Copper/graphite shoes receive the electricity and send it to the power collector.

 Like other in-ground systems, APS’s conduit is only “live” when the train rolls over the segment.
 Antennae in the collector unit send a coded radio signal to the power unit, alerting it to when the tram is present.
 When the signal is received, power is transferred to the conduit and collected by the train at a rate of 750v DC.